kenwalger/ImageStitcher/README.md

 ```pip install -r requirements.txt```

 OpenCV 3.1.0 has more installation requirements than just:

 ```pip install opencv-python```

-Depending on your operating system and Python version additional installation steps _may_ be required.
+depending on your operating system and Python version.
+Additional installation steps _may_ be required.

 To use